 North Rim Trail dips across a depression in the side of the canyon caused by Cascade Creek.
 Cross the creek and head uphill to a view looking back toward Crystal Falls, a silky 130-foot drop bounding through pines toward the Yellowstone River.
 The trail emerges from the woods once more as you reach a parking area for the Brink of the Upper Falls Trail.
 Pass the parking lot and continue on North Rim Trail, quickly reaching the mandatory turnoff to the stone viewing platform at the top of the 109-foot waterfall that sets off the Grand Canyon of the Yellowstone.

-Beyond the Brink of the Upper Falls, North Rim Trail continues another half mile along the Yellowstone River up to a bridge crossing over to the south side of the canyon.
+Beyond the Brink of the Upper Falls, North Rim Trail continues another 0.4 mile along the Yellowstone River up to a bridge crossing over to the south side of the canyon.
 If your legs are feeling strong, you can hike up South Rim Trail to breathtaking overlooks like Point Sublime and Artist Point, or make an impressive staircase descent to the base of Upper Falls on Uncle Tom’s Trail.
 If possible, visit the north rim in the afternoon for the best lighting on the Grand Canyon.
 There is an entrance fee for Yellowstone National Park, but no permit is required to hike North Rim Trail, so get out and enjoy!